This oven brisket recipe is incredibly easy. Simply rub the beef with spices, bake it in a foil pouch, then briefly broil it to crisp the fat.

 Notes

 - Beef brisket comes with a beautiful fat cap.
 Please don't remove it completely, either before or after cooking.
 It's the best part!
-But you can ask your butcher to trim it into a manageable thickness. ¼ inch is ideal.
+But you can ask your butcher to trim it to a manageable thickness. ¼ inch is ideal.

 - Cook the brisket fat side up.
 This will allow some of the melting fat to seep into the meat, making it juicier and more flavorful.

 - Like other slow-cooked meats, oven brisket improves with time.
-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in the fridge, in an airtight container, for up to four days.
 Slice the leftovers and serve them cold, or reheat them covered in the microwave at 50% power.

 Nutrition per Serving